gpantel/gpantel.github.io/_posts/2019-26-19-LJsimulation.markdown

 * **"pdb_prefix"** is the name prefix of .pdb files from system construction and minimization
 * **"dcd_prefix"** is the name prefix of a .dcd file containing the simulation trajectory
-* **"nc_prefix"** is the name prefix of a .nc NetCDF file contaning the simulation velocities and forces
+* **"nc_prefix"** is the name prefix of a .nc NetCDF file containing the simulation velocities and forces
 * **"data_name"** is the name of an output text file written from ReducedStateDataReporter.
 This also names a .tcl script for quickly loading a rudimentary visualization in VMD.
 <br/>
 * **"initial_condition"** set Packmol to construct either a randomly-mixed or phase-separated initial condition